Why The Bayformers are Larger Than the Bumblebee Transformers

 The Transformers Statistics For RandomBlackGamer

-RandomBlackGamer presently has 56,857,563 views for The Transformers across 85 videos, with the game making up 9 hours of published video on his channel.
-This makes up 3.49% of The Transformers content that RandomBlackGamer has uploaded to YouTube.
+At this time, RandomBlackGamer has 57,087,125 views for The Transformers spread across 85 videos.
+About 9 hours worth of The Transformers videos were uploaded to his channel, roughly 3.49% of the content that RandomBlackGamer has uploaded to YouTube.